 The best way to eat fats is raw, in their original form, e.g., as nuts, seeds, olives or grains.
 Alternatively, pour cold-pressed oils over food at the table.
-But we all have to fry sometimes – try low heat sautéing with mostly monounsaturated fats, such as our olive, safflower or rapeseed oils, or possibly sesame or peanut (groundnut) oil.
-The very occasional high-heat fry is best with coconut oil.
+But we all have to fry sometimes – try low heat sautéing with monounsaturated fats such as our olive, safflower, sesame or rapeseed oils, or try sunflower or coconut oil.
+Rapeseed oil has the highest smoke point of our unrefined oils.
 The same rules apply for baking.

 As a general rule, the most ‘healthy’ fats are the most fragile; keep omega-3 rich oils in the fridge and never cook with them.
 And mind your proportions, we should eat around twice as much omega-6 compared to omega-3, rather than x20 as is common today.
 Too much omega-6 can stop us processing the omega-3 fatty acids.
 So try this:

 · Use omega-3 rich oils in salads, dips, or drizzle on after cooking.